|

 void removeChild(<Composite> child)

-from this one.
+Composite from this one.

-- the Composite
+child - the Composite to remove

 void removeChildren(<AbstractList> childList)

-s from this one.
+Composites from this one.

-- a list of Composite
+childList - a list of Composites to remove

 void setValue(newValue)